Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 "Why do you sound worried?"
 Kyoya asked, and if he wasn't hurt, she could have sworn he almost sound amused.

 "I – I've never ridden a helicopter before," she said, her face turning pale.
-A smile tugged in Kyoya's lips.
+A tired smile tugged against Kyoya's lips.

-"Looks like I won't be the one who's going to have an uncomfortable ride," Kyoya said lightly, then wincing as he felt the pain of his wounds again.
+"Looks like I won't be the one who's going to have an uncomfortable ride," Kyoya said lightly, then winced sharply as he felt the pain from his wounds again.
 Haruhi licked her lips nervously.

 Haruhi cautiously stepped inside Room 512 and blinked when she saw Kyoya sitting on his bed and reading a newspaper.
 She cleared her throat and he looked up.

 "Ah, Haruhi.
 I was expecting you," he said as he folded the newspaper and placed it on a nearby table.
 He gestured at the seat beside his bed.
 "Sit down."